MARKET SNAPSHOT: U.S. Stocks Poised For Higher Open As Saudi-Russia Surprise Lifts Oil Prices

 The optimism over rising oil prices largely overshadowed rising tensions over North Korea over the weekend.
 The country tested another ballistic missile over the Sea of Japan on Sunday (http://www.marketwatch.com/story/north-koreas-ballistic-missile-launch-viewed-as-challenge-to-new-president-in-south-2017-05-13), seen as a direct challenge to the newly elected president of South Korea.

 Stock movers: Energy companies were among biggest premarket gainers on Monday.
-Shares of Chesapeake Energy Corp.(CHK) climbed 3.2%, NRG Energy Inc.(NRG) added 1.2% and Apache Corp.(APA) put on 1.1%.
+Shares of Transocean Ltd.(RIG) climbed 3.6%, Chesapeake Energy Corp.(CHK) gained 3%, NRG Energy Inc.(NRG) added 1.2%, and Apache Corp.(APA) put on 1.6%.

 Shares of Alphabet Inc.(GOOGL) (GOOGL) gained 0.4% in thin premarket trade.
 Waymo LLC, the driverless car division of the Google parent, and ride-hailing startup Lyft Inc. said Sunday they would work together to develop autonomous vehicle technology (http://www.marketwatch.com/story/waymo-lyft-to-collaborate-on-self-driving-cars-2017-05-15).